r47717/dockerfiles/README.md

 # dockerfiles
-Dockerfile examples will be collected here
+Dockerfile and Vagrantfile examples will be collected here